APRIL AT CLUNY

 TREES AND SHRUBS

-As long as there are no hard frosts, the rhododendrons should flower throughout the month.
-Look high to see their flowers to the best effect.
-Two good specimens of the colourful Pieris formosa are at No. 22 and between 29 & 30.
-The first Magnolias and Prunus spp. (cherries) should flower towards the end of April.
+If there are no more hard frosts, the early rhododendrons should flower throughout the month.
+Look high to see their flowers for the best effect.
+Two good specimens of the colourful Pieris formosa are at No. 22 and between 29 & 30, busy with bumblebees!
+The first Magnolias and Prunus spp. (cherries) flower during April.
 It is still a good time of year, before most of the leaves come onto the trees, to appreciate the colour and texture of the various barks.
 One good example of this is the Tibetan Cherry, Prunus serrula tibetica with its red, peeling bark.
 The original plant in the garden can be seen at No 10.
-It is now over 50 years old, very shaggy, especially around the base, but redder and more polished in the younger stems closer to the top.
+It is now over 60 years old, very shaggy, especially around the base, but redder and more polished in the younger stems closer to the top.

 WILDLIFE